 Buy 5 OTM Puts

-Here's what a typical put ratio backspread looks like:
+Here's what a typical put ratio backspread looks like on a payoff diagram:

 The risk graph above assumes a ratio of 1 ITM options sold, to 2 OTM options bought.